mael-bertocchi/epitech-minilibc-tester/README.md

 1. Open the `tests.json` file.
 2. Add a new object to the array, following the structure defined above.
 3. Define the function name, arguments, result type, and test cases.

+### Test validation

+By default, the function's return value is compared to the expected result.
+If the function modifies a pointer instead of returning a value, you can set `catch_return_value` to `false` and name the pointer `var` to indicate that validation will check for pointer modification instead.

 ## Author